 • Definition and classification of pain

-• Classification of headaches and facial pain
+• Classification of head and facial pain

 • Physiology of pain